Leelkase: Clan tree

 The Musa Ali further divides into the prominent Mumin Aden clans of the Mudug Region and the Somali Region of Ethiopia, and Hassan Idiris Clan of the Nugaal, Sool and Bari regions and as well as the Fiqi Ismail of Mudug region.

 The Mahamud Ali clans settle in the Bari region of North Eastern Somalia; particularly in Bandar Beyla district.
 Hashim Ali is divided into the Malismoge clans and settle in the Mudug region.

 Gambayah (Somali: Gambayax, Arabicجمبيح) is a District in the Nugal region of Puntland state of Somalia.
 It lies approximately 50 km Northeast of the city of Garoowe.
 The town is populated by the Rooble Hassan subclan of Leelkase, and other Idiris Osman clans.
 The city has a population of approximately 800,060.

 Nugaal-gibin (Somali: Nugaal gibin, Arabic: نوغال غبن) is a District in the Mudug region of Puntland state of Somalia.
 It lies approximately 40 km southeast of the city of Galdogob.
 The town is populated by the Xirsi Muumin subclan of Leelkase, and other Mumin Adan clans.
 The city has a population of approximately 600,000.

 Population

 As of 2005, the broader Galdogob District had a total population of 40,433 residents mostly Leelkase 33,366 of inhabitants were urban and 57,067 were non-urban.
 Bayla has a population of around 16,700 inhabitants.
 The broader Bayla District has a total population of 14,376 residents.
 Bayla is primarily inhabited by people from the Somali ethnic group, with the Majeerteen and Leelkase Darod well-represented.
 The broader Garowe District has an estimated total population of 190,000 residents.
 As with most of Puntland, it is primarily inhabited by Somalis from the Harti Darod clan confederation, in particular the Majerteen and leelkase Darood clans.
-The Leelkase are also dominant in parts of Garsoor, a neighborhood of Galkayo with an estimated population of 137,667 inhabitants.
+The Leelkase are also dominant in Garsoor, largest neighborhood of Galkayo with an estimated population of 137,667 inhabitants.